swiftlang/swift-evolution/proposals/0306-actors.md

 Each instance of the actor represents a unique actor.
 The term "actor" can be used to refer to either an instance or the type; where necessary, one can refer to the "actor instance" or "actor type" to disambiguate.

+Actors are similar to other concrete nominal types in Swift (enums, structs, and classes).
+Actor types can have `static` and instance methods, properties, and subscripts.
+They have stored properties and initializers like structs and classes.
+They are reference types like classes, but do not support inheritance, and therefore do not have (or need) features such as `required` and `convenience` initializers, overriding, or `class` members, `open` and `final`.
+Where actor types differ in behavior from other types is primarily driven by the rules of actor isolation, described below.

 By default, the instance methods, properties, and subscripts of an actor have an isolated `self` parameter.
 This is true even for methods added retroactively on an actor via an extension, like any other Swift type.
+Static methods, properties, and subscripts do not have a `self` parameter that is an instance of the actor, so they are not actor-isolated.

 ```swift
 extension BankAccount {